 While the two are variations on a naturally occurring substance, there are fundamental differences between the two.
 Without getting too technical, the two variations of nicotine differ primarily in their production and their effect on the human body.

 Originally developed by Philip Morris in the 1960s, freebase nicotine has been the go-to option for e-juice manufacturers since the beginning of vaping.
 This form of nicotine has a higher pH level, meaning it will be slightly harsher, but this version is also more potent when heated.
+Freebase nicotine is created by adding ammonia to pure nicotine.
+This is done because nicotine in its pure form is not particularly potent when entering the body, it has a difficult time moving between organic material which impedes its effectiveness.
 Generally speaking, finding e-liquids with freebase nicotine should be easier, considering the prevalent use of the substance across vaping and with the majority of e-liquid manufacturers.

 Why Choose Freebase Nicotine